denisecase/smart-sales-docs/D44_IMPLEMENT_DW.md

 ## Execute the Script

-Same as before, use this command to execute the script as you progressively builde it - use the command that works for your operating system.
+Same as before, use this command to execute the script as you progressively build it - use the command that works for your operating system.

 In Windows / PowerShell